 Dolores Geraldene Johnson, (Holton) age 87, passed away in Tucson, Arizona surrounded by her loved ones on Monday, May 27, 2019.
 She was born on November 12, 1931 in Roswell, New Mexico to Louis Hamilton Willis and Mary Pearl (Stoddard) Willis.
 Dolores attended a one-room grade school in Roswell.
 She moved with her family to Willcox, Arizona where she met and married William O. Holton on June 7, 1948.
 Together, they had five children.

-To send flowers in memory of Dolores G. Johnson (Willis), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dolores G. Johnson (Willis), please visit our Heartfelt Sympathies Store.

 Dolores worked for the Willcox Unified School District for many years and made many lifelong friends.
 In the late 1970’s, she moved to Escondido, California and worked for the California Adult Education Program.
 It was there that she met and married Leland Johnson.
 Her family grew as she became stepmother to his six children.
 They both retired and eventually moved to Willcox, Arizona where she volunteered at the local library and hospice.
 Dolores and Lee were married for 32 years.
 They enjoyed gardening and won “yard of the month” one summer.
 They also enjoyed traveling and spent 6 weeks in Peru, where they visited Machu Picchu.